MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-signfunction.md

 ## Returns

-Dynamic array of calculated sign function values.
+Dynamic array of calculated sign function values (-1 for negative, 0 for 0, and 1 for positive).
 Any non-numeric element yields a `null` element value.

 ## Example